 You don’t have to travel far from Ajaccio to get to the best beaches in Corsica.
 The golden sweep of St. Francois is an easy trip.
 Or take a boat ride to the Iles Sanguinaires, the “blood islands” that guard the Bay of Ajaccio.
 They’re named because of the red rock that forms the archipelago and are known for their birdlife and crystal-clear water.

-Tiny Malta punches way above its weight in terms of dazzling architecture, art, and history.
+Tiny Malta punches way above its weight in terms of dazzling architecture, art, and history–not to mention that Malta’s beaches are such a sight to behold.
 Even a ferry ride across Valletta Harbor will leave you gaping in wonder, such is the majesty of the capital, built by the Knights of St. John and guarded by towering, honey-colored ramparts.

 Valletta itself is all swaggering Baroque beauty, from the opulence of the Grand Master’s Palace to the extravagant interiors of St. John’s Co-Cathedral.
 Once you’ve stopped gazing at great swathes of gold and marble, admire the exquisite (if graphic) work by Caravaggio, The Beheading of St John.

-Out of town, take a trip to the megalithic temple of Hagar Qim, built more than 5,600 years ago— it’s one of the oldest free-standing structures in the world.
+One of the best things to do in Malta is to take a trip to the megalithic temple of Hagar Qim.
+Built more than 5,600 years ago, the temple is among the oldest free-standing structures in the world.
 Or explore the silent beauty of Mdina, the former capital, a beautifully preserved walled city of medieval and baroque buildings.

 There’s plenty to see around this Mediterranean island’s rocky coast.
 The Blue Grotto is a complex of seven sea caves, the water here an astonishing shade of cobalt.
-Nearby, the fishing port of Marsaxlokk is the perfect lunch stop to try the catch of the day and admire the brightly colored fishing boats, known as luzzu, bobbing on the harbor.
+Nearby, the seaside village of Marsaxlokk is the perfect lunch stop to try the catch of the day and admire the brightly colored fishing boats, known as luzzu, bobbing on the harbor.

 Are you inspired by the beauty and history of these Mediterranean islands?
 Lose yourself in summer dreams by browsing our range of luxury Mediterranean cruises.